nbittich/mu-search/README.md

 Note that if you want to prepare indexes for all user profiles in your application, you will have to provide an entry in the `eager_indexing_groups` list for **each** possible variable value.
 For example, if you have an authorization group defining a user can only access the data of his company (hence, the company name is a variable of the authorization group), you will need to define an eager index group for each of the possible companies in your application.

 #### Additive index access rights
 Additive indexes are indexes that may be combined to respond to a search query in order to fully match the user's authorization groups.
 If a user is granted access to multiple groups, indexes will be combined to calculate the response.
 Therefore, it's strongly adviced the indexes contain non-overlapping data.
+Otherwise the result set may contain duplicates (see also: [removing duplicate results](https://github.com/mu-semtech/mu-search?tab=readme-ov-file#removing-duplicate-results)).

 Only indexes that are defined in the `eager_indexing_groups` will be used in combinations.
 If no combination can be found that fully matches the user's authorization group a single index will be created for the request's authorization groups.

+If data that is needed to build documents of a search index is stored across different authorization groups (e.g. public and an organization specific group), these groups need to be specified together in an eager group and not seperately.
+Otherwise the search index will only contain 'partial' documents.

 Assume your application contains a company-specific user group in the authorization configuration; 2 companies: company X and company Y; and mu-search contains one search index definition for documents.
 A search index will be generated for documents of company X and another index will be generated for documents of company Y. If a user is granted access to documents of company X as well as for documents of company Y, a search query performed by this user will be effectuated by combining both search indexes.